AIS Gauging Introduces Its Gemini FWM: Non-Traversing Array Web Inspection And Thickness Or Weight Measurement System

 The system is a non-scanning, non-contact, full-width measurement array platform utilizing multiple x-ray sources and receivers.
-Gemini’s x-ray technology is able to immediately detect, display and report non-visible defects that are embedded within the product using high-speed, continuous measurement that can detect defects down to <1mm.
+Gemini’s x-ray technology is able to immediately detect, display and report non-visible defects that are embedded within the product using high-speed, continuous measurement that can detect defects down to <1 millimeter.

 With instantaneous thickness or weight measurement, the Gemini FWM system offers the ultimate in high-speed quality visibility without data filtering or measurement delays as experienced with conventional scanning equipment.
 Gemini’s instantaneous true weight or thickness measurement is processed with ultra-fast high-resolution, to provide a “never-seen-before” insight into quality.
 This level of performance brings a new dimension to web product measurement and advanced control capability.
 Current applications include fiberglass insulation, rubber tires and TPO roofing with more to follow.